vmware-archive/invoker-specification/request-reply.md

 An invoker MUST only consider POST requests on `/` for invocations.
 Other methods or other paths MUST NOT lead to a function invocation.
 In those cases, an invoker MAY respond with an error condition or an unrelated successful payload.

 An incoming http request SHOULD contain a `Content-Type` header that will be used by the invoker to drive deserialization of the http request *body*.
 If the http request does not bear such a header, an invoker MUST interpret the body as having an `application/octet-stream` content-type.
+If the incoming http request `Content-Type` header value denotes a textual content type, the header MAY contain a charset attribute, such as: `text/csv;charset=ISO-2022-CN`.
+In absence of such an attribute for a textual content type, the default charset UTF-8 will be assumed.

 An incoming http request SHOULD contain an `Accept` header that will be used by the invoker to drive serialization of the invocation result back to the client.
 In the absence of such a header, an invoker MUST interpret the client as accepting an `*/*` response.
+If the `Accept` header denotes textual MIME types, their corresponding charsets MAY be specified via the `Accept-Charset` header.
+In absence of such a header, every textual MIME type will be assumed to be encoded with charset UTF-8.

 Upon reception of a well formed request, an invoker MUST deserialize the request body according to its `Content-Type` and any hint it can gather from the function.
 If possible, an invoker SHOULD consider the type accepted by the function signature to drive the deserialization process.
 If an invoker can't decide how to deserialize the request body, it SHOULD reply with an http 415 error code.
 If an error happens while deserializing, an invoker MUST reply with a 5xx error code.